icemduru/icemduru/README.md

-### Hi I am Ilhan Cem Duru 👋
+### Hi, I am Ilhan Cem Duru 👋

 ### 🔭 About Me (Scientist Me)
-- I am a postdoctoral reseach scientist at University of Helsinki.
+- I am a postdoctoral research scientist at University of Helsinki.

 - My expertise is cracking the code of tiny life forms.
 (Genomic and transciptomic data analysis of bacteria and viruses).
 However,  I have also handled data from human, seal, and butterfly.